 The five different types of health plans are Health Maintenance Organization (HMO), Preferred Provider Organization (PPO), Point of Service Plan (POS), Exclusive Provider Organization (EPO), and High-Deductible Plan without a Health Savings Account.

 What is a PPO health care insurance plan?

-A PPO plan gives you (the patient) the flexibility to choose to go to any physician for your healthcare needs within or outside of the network without the need for a referral.
+A PPO plan gives you (the patient) the flexibility to go to any physician for your healthcare needs within or outside of the network without needing a referral.

 What is an HMO health care insurance plan?

 HMO healthcare is a more restrictive plan.
 The network of providers and specialists (with a referral needed) is provided to you, and you can only work with doctors within the specified network without incurring extra costs.

 Does the current healthcare worker shortage affect the costs of health insurance?

 Currently, the shortage of healthcare workers isn’t affecting the costs.
 However, as the shortage continues, it could in the future have an impact.